 o Personal Statement: Required.
 The statement must address the applicant’s educational and career goals and previous pertinent work, volunteer, and/or academic experience.

-o Other Requirements Applicants must submit a portfolio comprising their most important and representative visual arts, design, research, and/or professional worksuch as an essay, academic paper or policy report, newspaper article, photographs, handmade sketches, computer generated graphics, design proposal or project of which they are the sole author or designer.
-This material may be of an academic, professional, or personal nature, and must be submitted in a PDF format and include a description of the project as well as supporting documentation, which may include images or a video.
+o Other Requirements Applicants must submit a portfolio comprising their most important and representative visual arts, design, research, and/or professional work such as an essay, academic paper or policy report, newspaper article, photographs, handmade sketches, computer generated graphics, design proposal or project of which they are the sole author or designer.
+This material may be of an academic, professional, or personal nature, and must be submitted in a PDF format and include a description of the project as well as supporting documentation, which may include images or links to videos posted online.
 Applicants must submit a resume as well.